pupilfirst/wd201-scripts/ejs-templating/dynamic-html-with-ejs/README.md

 To render this file, we need to add some code in our `express` app.

-First we need to specify the render engine by adding the following code in the `index.js` file.
+First, we have to tell our express application, that we will be using EJS as template engine.
+We can specify the render engine, by adding the following code in the `index.js` file.

 ```js
 app.set("view engine", "ejs");
 ```

-And to render the `index.ejs`, we need to use the render method of the response object and pass the name of the ejs file without providing the `.ejs` extension.
+And to render the `index.ejs`, we need to use the `render` method of the `response` object and pass the name of the ejs file without providing the `.ejs` extension.

 Express will automatically search for the file with the `.ejs` extension inside the default views directory.